Dos Ekis

 Dos Ekis is a 2001 Philippine crime drama film co-written, co-produced and directed by Erik Matti.
 The film stars Rica Peralejo and Mark Anthony Fernandez.
 It is the second and final installment of the Ekis film series.

+Synopsis

+Benito, a loner hardware clerk with no family and friends lives in a dilapidated cinema.
+Oftentimes, he visits Charisse, a nightclub dancer whom he falls in love with.
+The two escapes and goes into hiding after Charisse has stolen money from her crime boss.